robmsmt/robmsmt.github.io/_posts/2021-09-04-benchmarking-asr-first-test.md

 ---
 layout: post
-title: Benchmarking ASRs - First 'Out of the Box' Test
+title: Benchmarking ASRs - Results from the first 'Out of the Box' Test
 ---

 First 'Out of the box' results for 5 ASRs: VOSK vs Sphinx vs Coqui vs Google vs Amazon